Primal-id/UbuntuPatching_Splunk_Qemu/README.md

 ```#!/bin/bash

 #
-# This script will update repositories, patch Ubuntu, install Qemu for Proxmox if necessary
+# This script will check for updates, patch Ubuntu, install Qemu for Proxmox if necessary
 # install Splunkforwarder and configure
 #
 #